Jeff Fraser: Career

 Fraser was a co-founder of the Kansas Information Consortium in 1992.
 The company was formed in Topeka, Kansas and since then has provided information services for federal and state government in the United States.
 As part of its services, Fraser oversaw 3,5000 government IT contracts for large parts of the IT infrastructure in the US.

-He served as a chairman of the board from the company's formation in the early 1990s until May 2008.
+He was chairman from the company's formation in the early 1990s until May 2008.
 In 1999, he oversaw the company's rebrand from Kansas Information Consortium to the National Information Consortium and also it going public on the NASDAQ in the same year.
 He returned to CEO of the company in 2002, remaining in the position for six years.
 NIC Inc. was created by merging Kansas Information Consortium, Nebraska Interactive, Indiana Interactive, Arkansas Information Consortium and National Information Consortium, all of which were founded by Fraser.

 When he became CEO, NIC Inc. was responsible for managing the websites of seventeen states in the United States and eight local governments.
 During an interview with Bloomberg, Fraser explained how the website offered a self-funding method, rather than charging the client.
 Whether sending a payment, taxation or renewing professional licenses, NIC received payment from the government rather than the consumer.
 During the early days of the Internet, this was a definitive move and one now seen across the United States and western world.

-In 2004, Fraser received the prestigious Ernst & Young Entrepreneur of the Year Award for his work as co-founder and CEO of NIC Inc. He won the award in the technology category, with Wayne Huizenga also a notable winner in 2004.
+In 2004, Fraser received the Ernst & Young Entrepreneur of the Year Award for his work as co-founder and CEO of NIC Inc. He won the award in the technology category.
 In 2007, revenues for NIC Inc. grew by 19.5 percent for Q3 against the previous year.

 During his tenure as CEO, the company roughly served between 60 and 70 million Americans, according to SeekingAlpha.
 Fraser aimed to expand this to around 120 million within a decade.

 The company reached market capitalization of $1.27 billion in 2014.
 During the same year, the company's pre-employment screening program (PSP) customer service team was awarded a Bronze Stevie Award for supporting for the U.S. Department of Transportation Federal Motor Carrier Safety Administration (FMCSA).

-In 2011, Fraser settled a complaint with the SEC and agreed to pay $1,184,246 in disgorgement, $358,844 in prejudgment interest, and a $500,000 penalty, and consented to an order barring him from serving as an officer or director of a public company.
+In 2011, Fraser settled a complaint with the SEC and agreed to pay $1,184,246 in disgorgement, $358,844 in prejudgment interest, and a $500,000 penalty, and consented to an order barring him from being an officer or director of a public company.
 The SEC's complaints alleged that Fraser, who did not have a personal credit card, routinely charged living expenses on NIC credit cards and submitted expense vouchers falsely claiming personal items were business-related in order to have NIC pay for these personal expenses.
 Fraser also sought reimbursement for certain expenses he had not incurred.